One night in the late 1970s,

 responsibly, and not to cause harm or pain--to discover how to be a

 saint as a modern gay man.
 I told him about the sorrow that seemed to

 come to me, inspite of my good efforts, instead of joy.

-Almost lecturing him, assuming he wouldn't know about
+Almost lecturing him, assuming he wouldn't know

 things, I explained how Buddhism teaches that all existence is